-- Due a refund?
-You won’t be penalized for failing to file—but Uncle Sam won’t give you your money until you do.
-You have three years from the original deadline to file and still receive your refund.
-If you still don’t file by then, you can kiss your refund goodbye.
+- If you’re getting a refund: You won’t be penalized for failing to file—but Uncle Sam won’t give you your money until you do.
+You have three years from the original deadline to file and still receive your refund.3 If you don’t file by then, you can kiss your refund goodbye.

-So what if you can’t pay your tax bill and didn’t file an extension?
+So, what if you can’t pay your tax bill and didn’t file an extension?
 Work with a tax pro to file as soon as possible!
 Why?
 Because the late-filing penalty can be 10 times more than the late-payment penalty.
 The sooner you file, the less you’ll have to pay!

 Here are a few of the documents you may need to gather:

-- Mortgage interest statements
+Mortgage interest statements

 This year, Rachel handed over all her tax documents to her CPA months before the deadline.
 "If we file for an extension this year, it will be because our CPA needs it, not us."

-Do Consider an Extension
+Get an Extension